Aditya-Kashyap/pdsnd_github/README.md

 * https://pandas.pydata.org/pandas-docs/stable/generated/pandas.set_option.html

 Other pandas and numpy functions:
-* Lessons in the Introduction to Data Analysis section of Udacity's Data Aanaly
+* Lessons in the Introduction to Data Analysis section of Udacity's Data Aanalyst Nanodegree (DAND)